nutella-framework/docs/getting_started/tutorial_4.md

 - 6 food patches, represented by iPads
 - _n_ iBeacons, where n is the number of kids in the classroom

 How do we tell our macroworld about them?
 Simply by using one of the tools that nutella provides to us: **RoomPlaces**.
-To open RoomPlaces simply start the hunger-games application again (`nutella start`, remember?) and click on the "Launch" button next to "RoomPlaces (Classroom layout)" as shown here.
+To open RoomPlaces simply start the hunger-games application again (`nutella start`, remember?) and click on the "Launch" button next to "RoomPlaces (Classroom layout)" in the main interface, as shown here.

 <img src="images/rp_click.png" width="400">